agriyakhetarpal/secondsemesterproject/README.md

 - the 6th attribute is the correct answer (so put the correct answer of the question there).
 - hint 1 , hint 2 ... are the hints of the correct answers.

-If you wanna add other question all you have to do is : creating a new object from the class quiz2 and add it to the array "qObj" :
+If you want to add other questions, all you have to do is: create a new object from the class quiz2 and add it to the array "qObj" :

-            new quiz2("Your question","option 1","option 2","option 3","option 4","correct answer","Hint");
+            new quiz2("Your question","Option 1","Option 2","Option 3","Option 4","Correct answer","Hint");

 III) The timing : if you want to give the player more time to answer the quiestions there is a int variable called time in the main class :

             int time = 60 // time by seconds

-you can change it to wahtever you want.
+you can change it to whatever you want.

-Please send any comments or suggestions to : https://www.instagram.com/wadiemendja